ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 1. On your Ubuntu VM labelled **CLIENT**, make a **snapshot** labelled "OpenLDAP" to save your configuration you performed for Task 5.
 2. Open the Snapshot Manager (VM > Snapshot > Snapshot Manager) for that VM
 3. Restore the "Before Lab 4" Snapshot.
 This should take you back to the state of this VM prior to setting it up as an OpenLDAP client.
 4. Follow the instructions in the video in this module to join your Windows Active Directory Domain with your Ubuntu VM.
-You'll want to confirm that you are able to resolve `ad.<your eID>.cis527.cs.ksu.edu` using `dig` on your client VM.
+You'll want to confirm that you are able to resolve `ad.<your eID>.cis527.org` using `dig` on your client VM.
 If that doesn't work, you may need to set a static DNS entry to point to your Windows server as configured earlier in this lab, or add a manual entry to your [hosts file](https://www.ionos.com/digitalguide/server/configuration/hosts-file/).
 {{% notice warning %}}

 If you get errors like "Insufficient permissions to join the domain", you may need to install `krb5-user` and then add `rdns=false` to the `[libdefaults]` section of the `/etc/krb5.conf` file, as described in [this thread](https://access.redhat.com/discussions/3370851).
 That seemed to fix the error for me.

 {{% /notice %}}
 5. Make a **snapshot** labelled "ActiveDirectory" to save your configuration for this task.
 You can switch between snapshots to have this VM act as a client for either directory service.

+{{% notice note %}}

+If you are working in Azure, you'll need to add a hosts file entry to the Ubuntu client that directs the domain name `ad.<your eID>.cis527.org` to the IP address of the Windows Server (usually of the form `10.0.0.X`).
+See this resource for details: https://www.ionos.com/digitalguide/server/configuration/hosts-file/

+{{% /notice %}}

 #### Resources